Abstractnxgen/Coding_with_Python-Lists/.guides/content/Challenges-f9d0.md

-Here come the rest of the challenges for lists.
+Here come the challenges for lists.